Expensify/App/contributingGuides/REGRESSION_TEST_BEST_PRACTICES.md

 ---

 Once the above proposal has been posted and agreed upon, a member of the Expensify team will then take care of getting it added to the appropriate test suite!
-If you have any further questions surrounding proposing regression tests, please feel free to ping in #expensify-open-source for further help.
+If you have any further questions surrounding proposing regression tests, please feel free to ping anyone in the issue for further help.